Jesse Malin - The Fine Art of Self Destruction Tour

 The Fine Art of Self Destruction “★★★★★” —The Times “★★★★” —Q Magazine

 The Fine Art of Self Destruction will be reissued in early 2023 with a bonus disc of the entire album re-recorded and reimagined.
-Stay tuned for more information in the coming weeks.

 Following his teenage years in the pioneering hardcore band Heart Attack and his 20s fronting the wild and beloved D Generation, Malin took a cue from his songwriting heroes and was ready for a chance to stand alone.
 The record was recorded over six days in New York City, live and raw.